Planar Calibration

 use_camera_subfolders: true

-subfolder: enhanced
+subfolder: calibration

 camera_subfolders: ["Cam1", "Cam2"]

-path_order: camera_first # or calibration_first
+path_order: camera_first

-# Scale Factor Method
+# Scale Factor

 scale_factor: